 The rest, as they say, is now history.

-Asides Sergej, Natalija Ilic knows no other thing than medicine.
+Asides from Sergej, Natalija Ilic knows no other thing than medicine.
 From the photo below, you could easily guess she is a medical doctor.

-For instance, after disappointing performances at the 2018 World Cup in Russia, Sergei and Natalia decided to go on holiday to recharge the batteries for the new season.
+For instance, after disappointing performances at the 2018 World Cup in Russia, Sergei and Natalia decided to go on holiday to recharge their batteries for the new season.

 Nikola is a retired Serbian footballer who once played as a midfielder, a trade inherited by his first son.

 Just before the Bosnian War started in the year 1991, Nikola Milinković took his family and moved to Serbia where he got a good start to his career before moving to other countries.

 Both Sergej and Vanja spend much time with their mum while living in Serbia for eight years.
 This was when they were both taught how to speak the Serbian language.

 Vanja, unlike his elder brother, is different.
 He somehow devised a means to stay in the middle ground of his parents’ career.

 Sergej has a calm personality, unlike his brother who is more of an extrovert.
 Speaking about his personality Sergej once said;

 “I am quite calm, while he’s a typical goalie, ah-ha-ha … We do listen to completely different music.
 I love Serbian folk music and he loves rap.
 I like to watch action movies while he likes artistic films and French comedy … ”

 He also dislikes eating out especially having snacks or drinks full of gas.
-Unhealthy eating habit was responsible for ruining the career of English footballer Callum Wilson.
+The unhealthy eating habit was responsible for ruining the career of English footballer Callum Wilson.

 Love for Tennis: In addition to his family football and basketball trade.
 Sergej is pretty good with tennis too.
 Obviously, you should know who he supports no other person than Novac Djokovic.

 At LifeBogger, we strive for accuracy and fairness.
-If you find something that doesn’t look right, please share with us by commenting below.
+If you find something that doesn’t look right, please share it with us by commenting below.
 We’ll always value and respect your ideas.